tyoung3/sw/README.md

 A component identifier consists of its import path identifier, a slash, '/', and the component name.
 If  the path is omitted, 'def' is assumed or a configuration default path.
-If the component name is also ommited, Print1 is assumed for sink processes and Gen1 is assumed for source processes.
-These defaults can be overridden by configuration file defaults or arguments to sw.
+If the component name is also ommited, Print is assumed for sink processes and Gen is assumed for source processes.
+These defaults may be overridden by configuration file defaults or arguments to sw.
+Streamwork configuration determines component default names.

 Channel arrows consist of ```<```, an optional buffersize integer, and ```-```.
 Example: ```<100-```